 \section{Conclusions}

-In this paper, we give some simple characterizations of the commutativity of quantum weakest preconditions.
-Further, we show by Example \ref{exam1} and Example \ref{exam2} that it is very difficult to characterize commutativity of quantum weakest preconditions in terms of $[M,N]$ which also can be seen from Proposition \ref{pro7} and Proposition \ref{pro8}.
+In this paper, we have given some simple characterizations for the commutativity of quantum weakest preconditions.
+Further, we show by Example \ref{exam1} and Example \ref{exam2} that it is very difficult to characterize commutativity of quantum weakest preconditions in terms of $[M,N]$, which also can be seen from Proposition \ref{pro7} and Proposition \ref{pro8}.